krishnakadiyala/NPAcourse/labs/Lab_10_Basic_File_Operations.md

 ### Task 3 - Using a Context Manager

-This task introduces the `with` statement to manage the file open and closing process should something happen to your running program.
+This task introduces the `with` statement to manage the file opening and closing process should something happen to your running program.
 This is the recommended way for working with files.

 > Note: when you use `open('filename', 'w')`, the file gets written to only when the file is closed.
 If you happen to forget to close the file, it could be an interesting time troubleshooting that!